guilherme0893/Environmental_analysis_register/README.md

  # Tests

  This application is provided with tests, especially for the backend.
 In order to run the tests, it is required to have some data in the database.
 To run all backend tests, browse to the backend folder -- considering you are in the app -- by <code> cd backend</code> the tests <code>npm test</code>.
 To run the tests coverage, inside the backend folder, run <code>npm run test:coverage</code>.
-Please, notice that unfortunately some tests are failing due to exceed number of access, in the Heroku hosted database.
+Please, notice that unfortunately some tests are failing due to exceed number of access in the Heroku hosted database, and generating a timeout error.

 # Project Structure
 ```